TaZit15/epubly/README.md

 it's an experiment

-python 3.7.7
+used libraries for python 3.7.7

-pywebview

-ebooklib

-bs4
+pywebview, ebooklib, bs4

 it works by doing unnecessary stuff, processing the epub files from byte string to normal epub xhtml because I suck at using that wonderful documented piece of code called ebooklib